fabulous-dev/Fabulous/README.md

 Roadmap
 --------

-* Road test on more apps
+* Road-test on more apps
+  * Multi-page apps with navigation
+  * Apps using charting
+  * Apps using maps

+* Add test project
+  * Most testing so far is mostly done through the [AllControls](https://github.com/fsprojects/Elmish.XamarinForms/blob/master/Samples/AllControls/AllControls/AllControls.fs) project

 * Do these from `Xamarin.Forms.Core`:
   * Menu, MenuItem